nitya308/vidyaverse-app/README.md

-# STEM_Resources_App
+# VidyaVerse App

+**Author:** Nitya Agarwala, Minal Shaik
+**Created:** 2021 <br/>

-We're a community service club that mentors elementary and middle school students in STEM in Bangalore.
-This is our App for distributing educational resources.
+A collection of STEM tutorials, resources and quizzes for VidyaVerse: a community service club that mentors elementary and middle school students in STEM in Bangalore, India

+## Basic Details:
+**Languages:** Java

 ## Structure
 The structure of the app is as follows: